twpkevin06222/Deep-Attention-Network-for-BraTS20/README.md

 Deep learning project for Brain Tumour Segmentation for OVGU Magdeburg Winter Semester 2020.
 The project in being implemented in TensorFlow 2.0

 ## Abstract
 Glioblastoma (GBM) is one of the leading causes of cancer death.
 The imaging diagnostics are critical for all phases in the treatment of brain tumour.
 However, manually-checked output by a radiologist has several limitations such as tedious annotation, time consuming and subjective biases, which influence the outcome of a brain tumour affected region.
 Therefore, the development of an automatic segmentation framework has attracted lots of attention from both clinical and academic researchers.
-Recently, most state-of-the-art algorithms are derived from deep learning methodologies such as the U-net, attention mechanism and capsule networks.
-In this paper, we propose multiple model architecture that combines the method of deep supervision and attention mechanism for pixel-wise brain tumour segmentation.
-We believe that 2D network models are much easier to implement as compared to it’s 3D counterpart.
-Our work aims to exploit the potential of 2D networks as opposed to 3D networks architecture.
 To validate our work, we set UNet as our baseline model and proposed two novel 2D network architectures as well as one 3D network architecture.
 Our first proposed model Deep supervised Attention Unet(DAUNet), extends the infamous UNet framework with the addition of attention gates in the skip connection path and deep supervision in the upsampling path.
-Our second proposed model, multi-scale
-Self Guided Attention Network(SGANet), attempts to compensate the lack of multi-scale features in the UNet framework by incorporate guided self-attention mechanism and deep supervision for multi-scale features.
+Our second proposed model, multi-scale Self Guided Attention Network(SGANet), attempts to compensate the lack of multi-scale features in the UNet framework by incorporate guided self-attention mechanism and deep supervision for multi-scale features.
 Our third proposed model, (3D-DAUNet), further the work of our first proposed model(DAUNet), by extending a dimension with 3D convolutional layers.
-Subsequently, we are able to achieve a low resolution and high resolution feature representations even for small tumour regions for both of our proposed 2D models, namely DAUNet and SGANet.

 ## Paper
 [A Deep Supervised U-Attention Net for Pixel-Wise Brain Tumor Segmentation](https://link.springer.com/chapter/10.1007%2F978-3-030-72087-2_24) by Jia Hua Xu, Wai Po Kevin Teng and Andreas Nürnberger.